l0drex/WallpaperSplitter/README.md

 1. Click the <kbd>📂 Open</kbd> button to open your image.
 2. Adjust the position of your screens with <kbd>left-click</kbd> and the size with <kbd>right-click</kbd>.
+   You can also zoom and move the scene around with your mouse wheel.
 3. Save the images that will be your wallpaper by clicking <kbd>💾 Save</kbd> or apply them directly by clicking <kbd>✔️ Ok</kbd>.